yvan-lengwiler/Finance-Uni/week2/readme.md

 # Week 2: Topic ...
-Files for exercised of week 2.
+Files for exercises of week 2.